jamiealquiza/polymur/README.md

 # polymur

 Undergoing active testing / dev.
 May have undiscovered bugs.
-Performance will degrade over time under heavy loads (> ~5,000 datapoints/sec. per core on modern hardware).
-Issue being tracked here: https://github.com/jamiealquiza/polymur/issues/7.

 Definitely build this with Go 1.5.x.